Ekramvis/Checkers/README.md

 Checkers
 ========

-This was done as one-day solo project in week 2 of App Academy.
-It the first significant solo project of the course.
+This game of checkers was completed as one-day solo project in week 2 of App Academy.

-The goals of the project were to pratice object-oriented programming techniques, use errors to handle user input, and to improve command of the Ruby language.
+###Goals
+0. Create a playable checkers game
+0. Pratice Object Oriented Programming techniques
+0. Use errors/regex to handle user input
+0. Improve command of the Ruby language

 ###Instructions
+Simply open up pry/irb in the relevant directory and load the "game.rb" file.
+A new game will automatically launch with instructions on how to play.
+Standard checkers rules.